2023 MLK Commemoration Service

 It Starts With Me: The Quest to Create the Beloved Community

-The Western North Carolina Conference will host its annual Martin Luther King Commemoration Service on January 14, 2023 from 10:00AM-11:30AM.
-It will be hosted virtually on this page or on FaceBook Live.
+The Western North Carolina Conference hosted its annual Martin Luther King Commemoration Service on January 14, 2023.
+The recorded version is available to watch below.

 The theme of the event is: It Starts with Me: The Quest to Create the Beloved Community.
 The focus scripture is Micah 6:8.